-In Hansel and Gretel, the falling action addresses the question of how the children will survive.
+In Hansel and Gretel, this section of the five acts addresses the question of how the children will survive.
 They discover jewels and gold.
 The path back to their house is mysteriously restored.
 A kindly horseman offers them a ride.

-5. Complete your story with resolution and denouement
+5. Freytag’s Pyramid completes a story with resolution and denouement

 Hansel and Gretel’s father has learned his lesson.
 The children discover that their stepmother died very soon after they left.
 Hansel and Gretel live very happily with their father in the hut in the woods.

 Most of us start our writing journey with only intuition to guide us.
-At first, intuitive storytelling works well for most writers because, as Aristotle explained, we inherently understand that a story has a beginning, middle, and end.
+At first, intuitive storytelling works well for most writers because we inherently understand that a story has a beginning, middle, and end.

 As your ambition and abilities grow, you might seek a deeper understanding of story structure to add complexity, comedy, novelty, and suspense to your work.
-Freytag’s Pyramid is a simple set of practical rules that can be utilized, rearranged, or broken in order to create unique effects in fiction.
+The Pyramid is a simple set of practical rules that can be utilized, rearranged, or broken in order to create unique effects in your own writing.

-Applying the principles of Freytag’s Pyramid can be a useful tool in helping you plan the structure of your story.
-It can help you decide if your story is missing a critical element necessary for effective drama, and it can help you plan your story so that its emotional impact is maximized.
+Applying the principles of the Pyramid can be a useful tool in helping you plan the structure of your story.
+Setting up a plot diagram can help you decide if your story is missing a critical element necessary for effective drama, and it can help you plan your story so that its emotional impact is maximized.

 Label the top of five index cards or sheets of paper with the acts of Freytag’s Pyramid: exposition, rising action, climax, falling action, and denouement.